 - Good listeners

-The Anxious Introvert is someone who actually has anxiety about being in social situations.
-They usually appear awkward and uncomfortable when in social situations at work or in their personal life.
+Anxious Introverts actually have anxiety about being in social situations.
+They usually appear awkward and uncomfortable when in social situations at work or in their personal lives.

 - Develop plans in advance